beta-things/Soul_Windmill/README.md

 Known Issues:

-This remains an untested design.
+This has only been printed once by me.
 Feel free to reach out if you plan on attempting it.